shane-tomlinson/vat/docs/api.md

 ## Validation Errors
 ### `ReferenceError`
+Returned in the following cases:

+* Vat.validate is called without a schema.
-Returned if a required field is missing from the passed in data object or is undefined.
+* A required field is missing or undefined.
+* An unknown key is present and `allowUnknown` is `false`.

-If validating an object, returned error will contain a `key` field that contains the name of the failed item.
+If validating an object, the returned error will contain a `key` field that contains the name of the failed item.

 ### `TypeError`
 Returned if a field is defined but does not pass validation.

-If validating an object, returned error will contain a `key` field that contains the name of the failed item.
+If validating an object, the returned error will contain a `key` field that contains the name of the failed item.